daringarcia/ScrapingNews/README.md

 # ScrapingNews
-All the news that's fit to scrape.
 A web app that lets users view and leave comments on the latest news.
+A free and independent press is vital to sustaining democracy; scrape your news here.